Tax Guide for Self-Employed Massage Therapists in the UK

 - Level 3 Diploma in Massage Therapy (ITEC, VTCT, or CIBTAC)

 If you work as a self-employed massage therapist, tax is one of those things you need to get right from the start.
-Most therapists work as sole traders, either from a rented treatment room, a home clinic, or as mobile practitioners visiting clients.
-You file a Self Assessment tax return each year, and the expenses you claim directly reduce the amount of tax you pay.
+Massage therapy doesn't fall under the Construction Industry Scheme (CIS), so no tax is taken at source — you handle it all yourself through Self Assessment.
+Most therapists work as sole traders, either from a rented treatment room, a home clinic, or as mobile practitioners visiting clients, and the expenses you claim directly reduce the amount of tax you pay.

 Unlike many trades, your biggest ongoing costs aren't tools — they're consumables and room rental.
 Oils, waxes, couch covers, and towels are replaced constantly, and treatment room hire can easily reach £3,000–£4,000 a year.
 Every one of those costs is deductible.